epithelialmechanics/epithelialmechanics.github.io/about.md

 ---
 The Epithelial Mechanics Fan Club is a vibrant, non-profit platform dedicated to sharing papers on various #EpithelialMechanics topics and mini-review [threads](https://epithelialmechanics.github.io/threads/) by our [delegates](https://epithelialmechanics.github.io/delegates/).
 Currently, we are operating accounts on [Bluesky](https://bsky.app/profile/epimechfc.bsky.social) and [X](https://x.com/EpiMechFC), fostering a global network of early-career researchers.

 Nimesh Chahare started the Twitter account on July 23, 2023, and shortly thereafter, Julia Eckert joined him in running the club together.
-Since then, our community of passionate scientists has been steadily growing and has become a platform for transparent knowledge exchange, collaboration, and career support. <br><br>
+Since then, our community of passionate scientists has been steadily growing and has become a platform for transparent knowledge exchange, collaboration, and career support.

+Do not miss our [FocalPlane](https://focalplane.biologists.com/2025/12/04/epithelial-mechanics-fan-club/) blog post on how the Club started a little over 2 years ago and how it has developed since then. <br><br>

 The Epithelial Mechanics Fan Club is currently managed by: